statiagov/gesmew/guides/content/developer/customization/checkout.md

 Since Gesmew 1.2, Gesmew comes with a new checkout DSL that allows you succinctly define the different steps of your checkout.
-This new DSL allows you to customize *just* the checkout flow, while maintaining the unrelated admin states, such as "canceled" and "resumed", that an order can transition to.
-Ultimately, it provides a shorter syntax compared with overriding the entire state machine for the `Gesmew::Order` class.
+This new DSL allows you to customize *just* the checkout flow, while maintaining the unrelated admin states, such as "canceled" and "resumed", that an inspection can transition to.
+Ultimately, it provides a shorter syntax compared with overriding the entire state machine for the `Gesmew::Inspection` class.

 The default checkout flow for Gesmew is defined like this, adequately demonstrating the abilities of this new system: